globulario/services/README.md

-# globular_services
+# Globular Services
-Contain the code for grpc globular services
+Contain the code for globular micro-services.